TALENT Procedures and Best Practices for Organizers

 The aim of the TALENT initiative is to develop a set of courses which can be offered at various institutions in Europe and Northern America (and eventually beyond).
 This curriculum, together with the experiences made during the network, can provide the ground for a graduate program in low-energy Nuclear Theory.
 We expect that Master of Science, PhD students and early post-doctoral fellows in both theoretical and experimental nuclear physics will attend the courses.
 Our plan is to offer a curriculum which is broad enough and at the same catches the needs of the Nuclear Physics community.
 The Talent steering committee relies on input and proposals from our community and proposals for running new Talent courses are highly welcome.
 The content here offers a set of guidelines for organizing Talent courses as well as how to prepare a proposal.

-If you plan to organize a course, please send a proposal to the one or more members of the steering committee (see under the Talent Charter link here for addresses).
+If you plan to organize a course, please send a proposal to the one or more members of the TALENT Board.

 - Timeliness - how it fits in with of recent courses